Abejs/abe-elasticsearch/README.md

 Every time you publish a content, abe-elasticsearch will publish the whole document to Elasticsearch.
 Every time you unpublish a content, abe-elasticsearch will delete this content from Elasticsearch.

+The elasticsearch console : /abe/plugin/abe-elasticsearch/console
+It will display the number of indexed posts in Elasticsearch.
+You'll be able to launch a full index or reindex of your blog to elasticsearch.

 ### On your client
 Note: If you want to request Elasticsearch directly from the client, configure your config/elasticsearch.yml configuration file with: